muchumi/AirBnB_clone/README.md

 HBnB - version 9.6

 ### Acknowledgements :raised_hands:
-To all the creatives that contribuited their knowledge
+To all the creatives that contributed their knowledge

 ### Authors :fountain_pen:
 * Wycliffe Muchumi